 Directions: Read the summary, watch the videos and answer the discussion questions below.
 You may want to turn on the “CC” (closed-captions) function.

-Summary: Jessie Garcia had a head impact during a sports game and wanted to know if there was a way to check if she had a concussion.
+Summary: Jessie Garcia suffered a head injury during a sports contest and wanted to know if there was a way to check if she had a concussion.
 The only product available was too expensive, so she rolled up her sleeves and got to work creating a purely mechanical head impact sensor.
 Students at The LINC school in Philadelphia visited Jessie’s factory to tell her story.
 To learn more about concussions and sports, check out NewsHour’s Student Reporting Labs’ series here.

 1) Essential question: How might hearing personal stories of real-world problems affect one’s outlook on invention and innovation?

-2) What steps did Jessie Garcia need to take to get her idea for the concussion censor off the ground?
+2) What steps did Jessie Garcia take to get her idea for the concussion censor off the ground?